 Duty officers from our in-house vessel tracking centers in Anchorage, Alaska and Fort Lauderdale, Florida, use proprietary state-of-the-art AIS tracking software.

 Vessel monitoring ensures that anomalies are detected and vessels needing assistance are identified — and immediate assistance is available.
 We maintain situational awareness of every vessel enrolled in our program.
 Real-time communications when transiting the Alaskan EEZ include vessel status, route plans and fuel quantities.
-Clients consider our onshore duty officers to be part of their onboard team.
+Customers consider our onshore duty officers to be part of their onboard team.

 In 2022, 1-Call Alaska monitored 3,475 unique vessels transiting the Alaskan EEZ.